 However, buying additional options for resale in mind rarely makes sense.
-An aftermarket blind-spot warning system or back up camera may only cost a few hundred dollars where oftentimes you need a technology package costing thousands to get the same features.
+An aftermarket blind-spot warning system or back up a camera may only cost a few hundred dollars where frequently you need a technology package costing thousands to get the same features.

 A car with these features is bound to be more expensive than a car without them.
-For those with budget constraints, trying to find a reliable car that looks good and has features they want could pose a major problem.
+For those with budget constraints, trying to find a reliable vehicle that looks good and has features they want could pose a significant problem.
 Among two reliable cars with the same features, the one with a more appealing exterior is likely to be more expensive.

-Thus, people would end up paying more money than they need to for a car that is reliable and has certain features.
+Thus, people would end up paying more money than they need to for a car that is reliable and has specific features.

-It is a good strategy for someone who wants to save money to reorganize their priorities so they are able to get as reliable of a car as they can get.
-In the long run, it matters more that a car works well and has functional features.
+It is a good strategy for someone who wants to save money to reorganize their priorities so they can get as reliable of a car as they can get.
+In the long run, it matters more than a car works well and has functional features.